FudaWiki/fudawiki-files/hanafuda/games/hyaku-ochi.md

 # Goal
 Reach a total score of 100 points before the other player does.

-# Determining the Dealer
+# Setup
 The first dealer is determined like in any typical hanafuda game.

+If playing for money, then all players place a fixed bet amount into the pot before the dealer starts dealing.
+The winner of the round takes the pot.

 # Distributing the Initial Cards
 The dealer deals 7 cards to each player and 6 cards on the field.

-> Some play such that the dealer deals 8 cards to each player and 8 cards on the field.
+> Some play such that the dealer deals 8 cards to each player and 8 cards on the field, when playing with 2 players.
 {.is-warning}

 If 4 cards of the same month appear on the field, it is a **misdeal**, and the dealer reshuffles the deck and deals again.